kolinsturt/kolinsturt.github.io/_posts/2013-05-01-hashing_algorithms_in_core_foundation.md

 Now you have a message digest.
 While you can pass it around in a data object, you'll turn it into a string.
 One trick to turn this into a string might be to package the bytes into a `CFDataRef` object and then run `CFCopyDescription()` on that data.
 This function reveals hexadecimal digits but it also outputs a lot more information about the object type.
 You would need to parse the string to get at the information you want.
 (The same with Foundation's `description`: You'd need to get rid of the spaces and *<* and *>* that are in the output).
 A better way is to loop through the data and output the correct hex digits:

-	// Convert the array of bytes into a string showing its hex representation.
+	// Convert the array of bytes into a string showing hex representation.
 	CFMutableStringRef hashMutableString = CFStringCreateMutable(kCFAllocatorDefault, 	CC_SHA512_DIGEST_LENGTH);

 	for (CFIndex i = 0; i < CC_SHA512_DIGEST_LENGTH; i++)
 	 {
-	     // Add a dash every four bytes, for readability. if (i != 0 && i%4 == 0)
+	     // Add a dash every four bytes. if (i != 0 && i%4 == 0)
 	     {
 	         CFStringAppend(hashMutableString, CFSTR("-"));